dbt-labs/docs.getdbt.com/website/docs/docs/trusted-adapters.md

 - the guidelines given in the Trusted program,
 - formal agreements required for integration with dbt Cloud

-For more information on the Verified Adapter program, reach out the [dbt Labs parnterships team](partnerships@dbtlabs.com)
+For more information on the Verified Adapter program, reach out the [dbt Labs partnerships team](mailto:partnerships@dbtlabs.com)

 ### Trusted adapters